 What is the role of HL7 in the healthcare sector?

-Healthcare professionals often need to go through multiple electronic data systems for correctly diagnosing patients.
-This process can become more difficult if the healthcare providers offer services in outpatient clinics separate from the local hospital system.
-FHIR and HL7 interoperability standards, including HL V2 make things easier for clinicians.
+Healthcare professionals often need to access multiple electronic data systems to correctly diagnose patients.
+This process can become more difficult if providers offer services in outpatient clinics separate from the local hospital system.
+FHIR HL7 interoperability standards, including HL V2, make things easier for clinicians.
 These standards provide a common language for handling and sharing patient data across EHRs without risk of misinterpretation or duplication.

 What are the Benefits of HL7 implementation?